Ph.D., Journalism and Mass Communication, Indiana University Bloomington, 2001.

 B.A., World Literature and Cultural Studies, University of California Santa Cruz, 1993.

-Her first book, Networked: A Contemporary History of News in Transition (Polity 2011), explores the transformations tied to the wide proliferation of the Web and mobile technologies since the early 1990s.
-The book argues that new journalism tools and practices have improved journalism by reviving past core values, such as dialogue and pluralism, and by strengthening existing core values, such as watchdogging authority.
-Her most recent book, Journalism as Activism: Recoding Media Power (Polity 2016), extends that argument by exploring the ways social actors are leveraging new media tools and new media publics to expand democratic power.
+Her first book, Networked: A Contemporary History of News in Transition (2011), explores the transformations tied to the wide proliferation of the Web and mobile technologies since the early 1990s.
+The book argues that new journalism tools and practices can improve journalism by reviving past core values, such as dialogue and pluralism, and by strengthening existing core values, such as watchdogging authority.
+Her most recent book, Journalism as Activism: Recoding Media Power (2016), extends that argument by exploring the ways social actors are leveraging new media tools and new media publics to expand democratic power.
 The book highlights ways media activists adept at using and creating new communication tools are taking up the work of journalists, expanding the field in significant ways and shaping on a new level traditional news stories and genres.
+Most recently she co-edited the forthcoming book, What is Media Research For?
+Essays on data, journalism, inclusion, and engagement, which showcases leading scholars of media and public life grappling with how to make sense of massive changes rocking the media world.

 Before joining the Department of Communication faculty at the University of Washington, Russell was Director of Graduate Studies for the Department of Media, Film, and Journalism Studies and associate professor with a joint appointment in Media, Film, and Journalism and Emergent Digital Practices at the University of Denver.
 Before that, she was an assistant professor in the Department of Global Communication at the American University of Paris.
 She has also held fellowships with the Annenberg Center at University of Southern California and the Department of Media and Communication at London School of Economics.
 You can read more about her work here.